-A Neighborhood Meeting was held on December 23, 2021, at the Legacy Park Multipurpose Building, to educate the owners of nearby land and any other interested members of the public about the application.
+A Neighborhood Meeting was held on February 24, 2022, at the Legacy Park Multi-Purpose Center Meeting Room to educate the owners of nearby land and any other interested members of the public about the application.
 The applicant's agent was present and available to answer questions.
-As evidenced by materials submitted by the applicant, the meeting was attended by approximately 11 members of the public.
-An additional neighborhood meeting was held virtually on January 13, 2022.
+As evidenced by materials submitted by the applicant, the meeting was attended by 5 members of the public.